zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       ![](./media/image112.png)

-      Figure 108: Creating a Database User
+      Figure 121: Creating a Database User

     - Here is the text to copy/edit/paste for these statements:
       ```
       create user atpc_user identified by "DBWelcome1234";
       grant dwrole to atpc_user;
       ```
+      Figure 122: Statements to Create a Database User

     - Of course, your password will likely be different than the one shown above (*DBWelcome1234*).
 Save the password in your